tylerwray/me/blog/phoenix-live-view-ecommerce-app/first-live-view.md

 ---
 title: How to Build an Ecommerce App with Phoenix LiveView
 subTitle: Part 2 - Our first live view
+description: This tutorial takes you through building a real world ecommerce application with phoenix liveview.
+Integrating with Stripe, using tailwindcss, and showing live updates to users.
 icon: elixir
 tags:
   - elixir